PayneZA/OutfitManager/README.md

-# Outfit Manager
+# Outfit Manager - DISCONTINUED

-# Plugin in maintenance mode
+# Plugin Discontinued
-Due to time constraints this plugin is updated best effort
+Due to time constraints this plugin is not going to be updated for dawntrail.

 # User Guide